Inside Ukraine’s elite corps where NATO combat medicine faces drone war reality check

 Now, with more experience and greater confidence in managing any evacuation scenario, Andrii balances his life-saving efforts with the Hospitallers alongside his role as the head of a patronage service for another NGO.

-“Our service supports the wounded, the families of the fallen, and those missing in action,” he explains.
+“Our service supports the wounded, the families of the fallen, and those missing in action,” he explains about his other job.
 “It’s remote work, which gives me the flexibility to balance both roles.”

 During rotations, however, flexibility often gives way to intense, grueling schedules.